Thursday, January 18, 2024

 With that in mind, I got the iron searing-hot.
 When I flicked some water-drops off my fingers, they didn't land with a sizzle.
 They vaporized with a harsh-sounding SPAT!

 During the surprisingly long wait for the iron to heat up, I melted shortening in the microwave and got out the marinade brush that gets used a lot in grilling.
-Usually, greasing the pan is one of the most forgettable parts of cooking, but I was not mentally prepared for where today's pizzelles were taking me.
+Usually, greasing the pan is one of the most forgettable parts of cooking.
+I was not mentally prepared for where today's pizzelles were taking me.
 Despite using a stovetop waffle iron, I wasn't ready to get so old-fashioned as to forsake the cooking spray.
 It felt like crossing a bridge over which I could never return.

 Of course, greasing waffle irons with shortening is a very old technique.
 In the days before you could quickly melt it in the microwave (or set the shortening over the stove's pilot light), Miss Leslie directed cooks to rub their hot waffle irons with a small cloth bag of lard.